-If you have been following along with the Simple Sewing Series, you have already learned how to sew a seam, hem, and a ruffle.
-Now it is time to make a buttonhole.
+Learn how to make a buttonhole with this step-by-step tutorial.
+Now it is time to learn how to sew a buttonhole.
 Making buttonholes are somewhat of an advanced technique, but they are super simple to make once you get the hang of it.

 This post may contain affiliate links, which means I make a small commission at no extra cost to you.